JS Series: Using Atomics to Handle Concurrent Writes from Workers

 }

 As seen below, whenever we access the shared memory, we first call this.#mutex.lock().
 Until we call this.#mutex.unlock(), we should not expect another agent to access the same memory.
 Therefore, we can access the #bufferView directly, rather than via the Atomics APIs.
-Important to note, nonetheless, is that this only holds true if the implementation respects these lock conventions.
+Important to note, nonetheless, is that this only holds true if you as the implementer respect these lock conventions.

 The mutex is used even for the getter (get value()).
 This is to prevent reading a half-complete value stored by another agent, which is known as a torn read.
 Accessing value is thereby blocking in our case.
 Alternatively, you could make reads non-blocking by always reading the most recent (and potentially old) value stored at a certain memory location, with a guarantee that such a read will eventually be consistent.